 My father and I created an annual scholarship, awarded to a college-bound Communication Arts student at the Alexander W. Dreyfoos School of the Arts, to honor the memory of my mother, Eileen Kleinert, for her love of children and for her years of volunteering at the school.

 We've awarded two scholarships since its creation in 2017, to deserving students attending Harvard and Carnegie Mellon.
-Please help us send deserving students to college.
+Please help me send kids to college.

 Find a Cure:

 Cholangiocarcinoma, or bile duct cancer, is a devastating disease that is most commonly diagnosed in an advanced stage, due to a lack of symptoms and its fast-moving effects.
 Researchers are just starting to understand this elusive cancer.
 My father, Eric Kleinert, died from this disease in 2017.